Atrioventricular Canal (AVC) Defects

 The surgeon will also separate the single large valve into two valves and will reconstruct the valves so they are as close to normal as possible, depending on the child's heart anatomy.

 Partial atrioventricular canal defects also require surgery, whether they are diagnosed in childhood or adulthood.
-The surgeon will patch or stitch the atrial septal defect closed.
-He will also repair the mitral valve or replace it with either an artificial valve or a valve from a donated organ.
+A surgeon will patch or stitch the atrioventricular septal defect closed, then repair the mitral valve or replace it with an artificial valve or a valve from a donated organ.

-After surgery, patients initially recover in the Tabas Cardiac Intensive Care Unit (CICU), where they will receive round-the-clock attention from a team of dedicated cardiac critical care medicine specialists, and then in the Cardiac Care Unit as they improve.
+After surgery, patients initially recover in the Evelyn and Daniel M Tabas Cardiac Intensive Care Unit (CICU), where they receive around-the-clock attention from a team of dedicated cardiac critical care medicine specialists and specially trained cardiac nurses.
+As patients improve, they are moved to the Cardiac Care Unit, and eventually home.

 Because of enormous strides in medicine and technology, today most children born with atrioventricular canal defects go on to lead productive lives as adults.
 After surgery, most children recover completely and won't need additional surgery or catheterization procedures.